Updated 11/12/23

 The routine returns the index / reference of the added row.

-The routine return the count of rows left in the table.
+The routine returns the count of rows left in the table.

-Dump the values in a table to the screen.
-The one optional argument "listToDump" can be a list of row references to dump.
-The default value of "None" dumps all the rows in the table.
+Dump the values in a table to the screen or to a file.
+The one optional argument, “listToDump”, can be a list of row references to dump.

-Copyright © 2023 Testing Complex Systems - All Rights Reserved.
+Copyleft © 2025 Testing Complex Systems - All Rights Reserved.

 This website uses cookies.